CTG CHAIRMAN’s report 2018

 · Provided and shared information across the Guild via a dynamic, website.

 Play Competition 2017-2018

-Youth and Panto Section, Adjudicator Andy Wild; reported on 6 productions from 6 societies
+Youth and Panto Section, Adjudicators Sue Doherty and Andy Wild; reported on 6 productions from 5 societies

-This season’s Awards Evening will be held at MADS Little Theatre on Wednesday 19th; thanks in advance to them for hosting us.
-Attendance at the time of going to press: well over 100!
+This season’s Awards Evening was held at MADS Little Theatre on Wednesday 11th; thanks to them for hosting us so efficiantly.
+Attendance was again well over 100!
 This in the face of some competing World Cup football match.

-Nominations in most categories, were announced at Mid-day Monday 13th June and I hope as many nominated members (and others) will attend.
+Again, nominations in most categories, were announced at Mid-day Monday 18th June in order to encourage as many nominated members (and others) to attend.

 Website – www.cheshiretheatreguild.org

-The website is in its second year and as the CTG’s Central Hub it is the One-Stop Shop for Amateur Theatre in Cheshire with Up-to-date information and robust links to member societies.
+The website is the CTG’s Central Huband the One-Stop Shop for Amateur Theatre in Cheshire with Up-to-date information and robust links to member societies.